JPSahel/JPSahel/README.md

 I am a third-year **Information Technology student** at **York University**, passionate about solving real-world problems with innovative tech solutions.
 My experience spans **frontend and backend development**, **data management**, and **application design**.
 I’m currently working on projects that showcase my skills in **React**, **Node.js**, **Java**, and **Python**, while constantly learning and exploring new technologies.

+## 📚 What I’m Learning

+- Enhancing skills in **data structures and algorithms** to excel in technical interviews.
+- Exploring **design patterns** to write scalable and maintainable code.
+- Exploring **game development** as a hobby, combining creativity and technical problem-solving.
+- Learning more about **AI technologies** and their applications in real-world projects.
+- Improving my expertise in **containerization** and **cloud deployments**.
+- And keeping up to date with the most recent tech news!
 ## 🚀 Technical Skills

 ### Programming Languages